matthew-sladescu/xml-cue-samples/XMLEncodingProposal.md

 Short for JSON Markup Language, [this convention](http://www.jsonml.org/xml/) makes heavy use of arrays to ensure an order-preserving mapping, where each element maps to an array entry, and each attribute also maps to an array entry.
 An example mapping is shown [here](https://wiki.open311.org/JSON_and_XML_Conversion/).

-Having to use work out (count) integer indexes when writing a CUE constraint rather than just simply using the element and attribute identifiers found in the XML makes this mapping too unwieldy to use.
+Having to work out (count) integer indexes when writing a CUE constraint rather than just simply using the element and attribute identifiers found in the XML makes this mapping too unwieldy to use.

 ## Testing Plan